Gideon Rachman: Views

 Rachman is noted for advocating a looser, non-federal European Union.
 In 2002, he staged a debate in Prospect magazine with Nick Clegg, who was then an MEP for the East Midlands.
 Clegg argued strongly that Britain should join the European single currency.
 Rachman disagreed, writing, "I believe the political changes involved in joining the Euro carry enormous risks.
 I do not believe it is 'progressive' or 'self-confident' to take those risks."
 More recently, Rachman has argued in the FT that the EU must take a flexible and open approach to the political demands of their member states or face failure.
 However, during the UK referendum on EU membership, Rachman argued for the UK to vote to stay inside the EU – arguing that the organisation, although flawed, was an important guardian of democratic values and security in Europe.
 Rachman was also one of the first commentators to predict that the UK would vote to leave the EU.

 Rachman has a strong interest in East Asia and the rise of China, and has repeatedly warned that inflexibility on the part of both China and the USA may lead to conflict.
-He has also often focussed on the challenges to US power around the world.
+He has also often focused on the challenges to US power around the world.

 Rachman twice endorsed Barack Obama for the presidency and has defended his foreign policy.
 He has also been sceptical of the case for intervention in Syria.

+Rachman pointed out that the Presidency of Donald Trump historic changes in foreign and domestic policies were inherited by the Biden administration, including opposition to free trade and competition with China.
+While the Biden team has decried Trump's threat to American democracy, they already share many of Trump's basic assumptions about trade, globalization, and rivalry with China.